MVRamana-TA/test-repo/CONTRIBUTING.md

-i am a super star ,i like prabhas
+i am a super star ,i like prabhas,i have watched kalki